arglebargle-arch/xanmod-rog-PKGBUILD/README.md

 Notes:

-  - Consider adding `cpufreq.default_governor=schedutil` to your boot command line for this kernel.
-Xanmod builds with the performance governor as the default; this is great for performance but doesn't clock down as readily.
-I suggest making a couple of bash aliases to make switching modes/governors easier and boost performance or save battery power as needed.
+  - Xanmod builds with the performance governor as the default; this is great for performance but doesn't clock down as readily.
+Since this kernel package is mainly targeted at ROG laptop users I've switched the build config to default to the schedutil governor at boot time.
+I strongly suggest making a couple of bash aliases to make switching modes/governors easier; this allows you to easily boost performance or conserve battery power as needed.

     * `alias goboost='set -x; asusctl profile boost -t true -f boost; sudo cpupower frequency-set -g performance >&/dev/null; { set +x; } >&/dev/null'`
     * `alias gonormal='set -x; asusctl profile normal -t true -f normal; sudo cpupower frequency-set -g schedutil >&/dev/null; { set +x; } >&/dev/null'`
     * `alias gosilent='set -x; asusctl profile silent -t false -f silent; sudo cpupower frequency-set -g schedutil >&/dev/null; { set +x; } >&/dev/null'`

+    * To switch performance profiles during a kernel build you'd run something like: `goboost; makepkg -Ccsr; gonormal`

   - UKSM can be enabled by building with `use_uksm=y makepkg ...` to perform fast deduplication on in-use memory.